-Author's Comment: This is the standard practice in all NFPA standards, even though the U.S. construction industry uses inch-pound units of measurement.
-You will need to be cautious when using the tables in the Code because the additional units can make the tables more complex and more difficult to read.
+This is the standard practice in all NFPA standards, even though the U.S. construction industry uses inch-pound units of measurement.
+You'll need to be cautious when using the tables in the Code because the additional units can make the tables more complex and more difficult to read.